andreasvc/disco-dop/docs/cli/treesearch.rst

 TGrep2 syntax overview
 ^^^^^^^^^^^^^^^^^^^^^^
-Only treebanks in bracket format ary supported, but trees can be n-ary.
+Only treebanks in :ref:`bracket format <bracket-format>` are supported, but trees can be n-ary.
 Note that the tgrep2 command needs to be installed.
-A version with small improvements is available from https://github.com/andreasvc/tgrep2 Treebanks may be compressed with gzip, zstd, or lz4.
+A version with minor improvements is available: https://github.com/andreasvc/tgrep2

+Treebanks may be compressed with gzip, `zstd <http://www.zstd.net/>`_, or lz4. zstd appears to give the best speed/compression tradeoff.

 TGrep2 operators::